Alternative415/HP-Spectre-X360-13-late2017-Hackintosh/README.md

 ## What's partially working
 * Audio: Works fine with alcid=13.
 However, sound is small and only the upper speakers are working.
 Other ids made the sound larger, but had some problems like only right side speaker working.
 I haven't tested all ids, so feel free to try out other numbers.
 * Bluetooth: Support for Intel Bluetooth is still in early stage.
 Only some devices pairs, connects and works well. https://github.com/OpenIntelWireless/IntelBluetoothFirmware
 * Display brightness: Highest brighness isn't that high, and lowest brightness makes the backlight go off.
-Brightness changes in only first few steps.
+Maybe this is normal.
 * Keyboard hotkeys: Sound change, Screen Brightness change and keyboard backlight toggle works fine, media buttons don't work.

 ## What's not working